Microsoft/azure-docs.pt-pt/articles/active-directory/hybrid/reference-connect-adsynctools.md

 ```

 ### <a name="description"></a>DESCRIÇÃO
-Devolve um objeto ad TO DO: Apoio multiflorestal
+Devolve um objeto AD TO DO: Suporte multi-floresta

 ### <a name="examples"></a>EXEMPLOS